GeertRoks/HardwareAnalyzer/doc/LOG.md

   - Tried creating a function that would make the sweep logarithmically.
   - I started with the idea that the input would be between 0 and 2Pi and the output would be between 20 Hz and 20 KHz.
 I started with the basic logarithmic formula: `F(x) = a * g^x`.
 Where a is the output at zero and g is the growth factor.
   - When I solved it for the values I wanted and tested it in sweep.h, I thought about making it variable.
 This was very easy, because a is just the lowest value to be tested.
 For g you need to solve for `g = log(maxvalue/a) / log(2Pi)`.
 This is extracted out of the basic formula with F(x) = maxvalue and x = 2Pi.
+  - I also checked if the sweep is really logarithmic now.
+I recorded the sweep into my DAW and with its waterfall spectrum analyzer I saw that it really is logarithmic now.
+The frequency on the bottom is logarithmic, so if the line is straight then the sweep is also logarithmic.
+See the pictures `doc/Research/Lin Sweep.png` and `doc/Research/Log Sweep.png`.

 June 3rd:
   - Checked if the logarithmic sweep is really logarithmic and looked how the linear sweep looks like.
 They resemble my expectations.
   - From this point I will make a report on my research on the different subjects I came across for my final grade.
 After that I will finish this project, since it will still be a useful device to have.

+June 4th:
+  - In class we had to give a mockup presentation.
+This to practice for next week.
+Here I my teacher Ciska came with a great idea.
+She said I should set this up as a product, since it doesn't exist on the market yet.
+Make a mockup and present it next week as a product presentation.
+I thought this was a great idea, but I didn't want this to be a commercial product, since I got really helped by the open source community, like Electrosmash.
+So I will work this product further trough until I have a working prototype.
+Then I will create a product video and look for contributors to help me get it to the masses.
+I think this will be a great tool for the beginning DSP programmer.

+June 7th - 10th:
+  - Clean, comment and document code.
+Prepare for presentation.

+June 11th:
+  - Final presentation.